irawinder/Pathfinder/README.md

 # Pathfinder
-An algorithm for find the shortest path between two nodes in a network
+An algorithm to find the shortest path between two nodes in a network

 ## Screenshot
 ![Pathfinder](pathfinder.png "Pathfinder")